ingritu/TDT4900-Master-Thesis/README.md

                         default value is CIDEr.
   --not-validate        Bool for switching on and off COCO evaluation.
                         Activating flag means to not do COCO evaluation.
+  --lr-decay-start LR_DECAY_START
+                        when to start decaying the learning rate.
+The default value is 20.
+  --lr-decay-every LR_DECAY_EVERY
+                        how often to decay the learning rate.
+The default value is 5.
+  --lr-decay-factor LR_DECAY_FACTOR
+                        Factor to decay lr with.
+The default value is 0.5.
+  --clip-value CLIP_VALUE
+                        Value to clip gradients by.
+The default value is 0.1.
   --embedding-size EMBEDDING_SIZE
                         Embedding dimension.
 The size of the word vector representations.
 The default value is 512.